BitGo/evm-stablecoin-contracts/README.md

 - owner: deploys the proxy
 - upgrader: can upgrade the contracts
 - supplyController: can mint and burn tokens
-- freezer: can pause/unpause contracts and freeze addresses
+- freezer: can pause/unpause contracts
+- blacklister: can freeze addresses

 ## Installing dependencies